 5. Take a break from books and podcasts related to your business

-(And trust me, you’ll find that more you switch off from thinking about business, the more you’ll you have inspired ideas that just pop in to your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).
+(And trust me, you’ll find that the more you switch off from thinking about business, the more you’ll have inspired ideas that just pop into your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).

-6. Build in a buffer day when you get back
+6. Build in a buffer day (or two) when you get back

 If you have managed to switch off completely then it can be really hard to step up a gear or several when you get back.
 Don’t beat yourself up about this – it’s completely normal.
-I recommend you build in a “buffer day” (more if you’ve travelled long-haul) to gently get back in the swing of work by picking up the threads, and planning the week ahead, but without any sense of pressure because you are not officially back yet.
+I recommend you build in a “buffer day” where you are still “officially” away (more if you’ve travelled long-haul) to gently get back in the swing of work by picking up the threads and planning the week ahead, but without any sense of pressure because you are not officially back yet.

-I also go easy on myself that first week back.
-We are humans not machines and we don’t go in an instant from “fully off” to “fully on” so I don’t put myself under pressure to be motivated or massively productive.
-I just work through what I need to do and take as many breaks as I need – and by the second week I’m fully back in the swing of things (this week is my second week back, which is probably why I feel inspired to write this!).
+Also, go easy on yourself for that first week back.
+We are humans not machines and we don’t go in an instant from “fully off” to “fully on” so I don’t put myself under pressure to be motivated or massively productive straight after a holiday.
+I just work through what I need to do and take as many breaks as I need – and by the second week, I’m fully back in the swing of things (I actually wrote this post in my second week back, from a holiday, which is when I was feeling most inspired to write it!)

 7. Banish the Guilt

-A lot of people feel guilty taking a proper holiday because they feel they should be around to respond to all enquiries and emails, but you know, your clients and customers understand that you need holidays too (as long as you are not going off as soon as they join your 6 week programme!).
+A lot of people feel guilty taking a proper holiday because they feel they “should” be around to respond to all enquiries and emails, but here’s the thing: Your clients and customers understand that you need holidays too – as long as you are not going off the day your 6 week programme starts (yes, I’ve seen people do that), or disappearing without any warning right before an important deadline!.
 In fact the thing you should really feel guilty about is not giving yourself enough breaks and time off – because you simply can’t serve your clients to the level they deserve if you are burned out, or be fully present with your friends and family if you are overwhelmed and exhausted by the demands of your business.
-You serve those around you best when you take good care of yourself.
+You serve and take care of those around you best when you take good care of yourself.

 8. Don’t let finances be a reason

 If you are in the early days of your business you might feel that money is too tight to take a holiday.
 So how about a Staycation?
-Simply tell your clients you are on holiday, pop an out of office on the emails, and if you have an actual office stick a “Do Not Enter” sign on it (and one on your laptop too if you need to!!) and take a holiday without leaving home by following all the steps above and doing only what you feel like every day – long lie ins, reading, walking in the park, day trips to beautiful places.
-Or make a holiday out of visiting friends or do a house swap or house sit.
-You’re going to spend money on food, utilities and other household expenses even if you stay at home – so just take that same budget and use it somewhere else.
+Simply tell your clients you are on holiday, pop an out of office on the emails, and if you have an actual office stick a “Do Not Enter” sign on it – for your benefit!
+And then take a holiday without leaving home by following all the steps above and then doing only what you feel like every day – long lie-ins, reading, walking in the park, day trips to beautiful places.
+Or make a holiday out of visiting friends, or do a house swap or house sit.
+You spend money on food, utilities and other household expenses when you’re at home anyway – so just take that same budget and spend it somewhere else.

 9. Be Disciplined

-The most important thing is that you find ways of switching off from work entirely, and spending time in that loose, in flow state where your mind feels clear and spacious and your body is free of stress or pressure.
-It’s really worth being disciplined about this – if you are someone who doesn’t take a lot of holidays you’ll discover what a huge difference it makes to your energy levels, clarity and performance and you’ll come to see your holidays as crucial element for success in your business just like I do.
+The most important thing in all this is that you find ways of switching off from work entirely and spending time in that loose, in flow state where your mind feels clear and spacious and your body is free of stress or pressure.
+It’s really worth being disciplined about this – if you are someone who doesn’t take a lot of holidays you’ll discover what a huge difference it makes to your energy levels, clarity and performance and you’ll come to see your holidays as a crucial element for success in your business just like I do.

-If that’s you then I challenge you to go right now and schedule your next holiday into your calendar – just go over and block it out completely – and make sure you don’t allow any appointments to sneak in there! (unless they are genuinely too good to say No to of course).
-And if you don’t trust yourself to actually take the holiday when the time comes then while you are at it book a flight as well – that’s one way of making sure you actually go!
+If that’s you then I challenge you to go right now and schedule your next holiday into your calendar – just go over there now and block it out completely – and make sure you don’t allow any appointments to sneak in there! (unless they are genuinely too good to say No to of course).
+And if you don’t trust yourself to actually take the holiday when the time comes then while you are at it book a flight, AirBnB, hotel or retreat as well – that’s one way of making sure you actually go!

-I’d love to know how this post has landed with you.
-Has it inspired you to take proper holidays?
-Or are you already pretty good at taking them but recognise that you would benefit even more if you were to switch off more?
+I’d love to know how this blog has landed for you.
+Has it inspired you to take more holidays?
+Or are you already pretty good at taking them but recognise that your business would benefit if you were to switch off even more fully?